asadm/vibemode/readme.md

 ## 🤔 Why

-Sure you can use cursor or copilot but I usually resort to using the model directly from the official UI they provide, be it ChatGPT or AI Studio.
+Sure you can use Cursor or Copilot but I usually resort to using the model directly using the official UI they provide by copying relevant (or all) my code into the chat, be it ChatGPT or AI Studio.
-But I also want to apply the changes back to my repo.
+I then want to apply the suggested changes back to my repo.
 This is the missing glue for this workflow!

 ## ✨ Features